learnrelay/learnrelay/content/mutations/what-is-a-mutation.md

 # What is a Mutation?

 So far, we have seen how to fetch data from the remote server and store it in the **Relay Store**.
-The remaining question is how to modify or delete some data in the store.
-In Relay, this mechanism is called **Mutations**.
+The remaining question is how to modify or delete data in the store.
+In Relay, this mechanism is called a **Mutation**.
 Mutations consist of two steps: writing data to the store and reading all changed data from the store.

 ## Methods

 **Relay.Mutation** is a class that has four abstract methods.
-When we create our own Mutation, we need to create a class which extends the Relay.Mutation, which means that we will need to implement all of the abstract methods.
+When we create our own Mutation, we need to create a class which extends Relay.Mutation meaning that we will need to implement all of the abstract methods.
 Here is the list of those abstract methods in detail:

 #### getMutation()